Engee documentation

 Details

-A vector of heat capacity values, where is the number of Foster elements in the heat network.
+Vector from values of heat capacities, where this is the number of Foster elements in the heating network.
 All these values must be greater than zero.

 Dependencies

-To use this parameter, set the Thermal network parameter to `Cauer model parameterised with Foster coefficients' and the Thermal mass parameterization parameter to `By thermal mass'.
+To use this parameter, set the Thermal network parameter to Cauer model parameterized with Foster coefficients, and for the parameter Thermal mass parameterization the value By thermal mass.

 J/K | kJ/K